phBalance/apprun-router/README.md

 #### Query strings

 Query strings (the part of the URI after a ?) are supported, generally, with no extra effort.
-By default the separator is a `&`, but this can be changed using the `setPrettyLinkQuerySeparator` method.
+By default the field separator is a `&`, but this can be changed using the `setPrettyLinkQuerySeparator` method.
 This change affects all routes.

 ```
 import {setPrettyLinkQuerySeparator} from "apprun-router/pretty";